 In addition to handling criminal DUI matters in SW Washington courts, a large portion of my practice is devoted to navigating the collateral licensing issues that are often associated with those charges, including Department of Licensing administrative hearings.
 I have argued over 600 DOL hearings, successfully obtained over 200 dismissals, and I frequently litigate post-adjudication appeals in Clark County Superior Court (including commercial licensing cases).
 These DOL hearings are separate from the criminal proceedings on a matter and they present an entirely different set of laws and regulations.
 In this regard, it is often important for a driver to address not only their criminal charge, but the administrative licensing ramifications that may arise as well.

-Beyond criminal and administrative litigation, I have also worked with the Washington Association of Criminal Defense Lawyers (WACDL) to draft statutory amendments and law changes relating to DUI licensing issues.
-In 2019, I testified in front of the state senate in support of these positive legislative changes, which simplify many aspects of the licensing process for drivers convicted of DUI-related offenses.
-Additionally, I was selected by the Washington Foundation for Criminal Justice (WFCJ) as a presenter on licensing topics at the statewide DUI Defense Seminar in both 2019 and 2020.
+Beyond criminal and administrative litigation, I have also worked closely with the Washington Association of Criminal Defense Lawyers (WACDL) to draft statutory amendments and law changes relating to DUI licensing issues.
+In 2019, I testified in front of the state senate in support of these positive legislative changes, which have now simplified many aspects of the licensing process for drivers convicted of DUI-related offenses.
+Additionally, I was selected by the Washington Foundation for Criminal Justice (WFCJ) as a conference presenter on licensing topics at the statewide DUI Defense Seminar in 2019, 2020, 2021, and 2022.
 I continue to work closely with the statewide defense community to assist drivers in this complex and often overwhelming area of law.
-As a result of my work in both the local and statewide criminal defense community, I was awarded the “Rising Star” award by the Clark County Bar Association in 2020.
+As a result of my work in both the local and statewide DUI defense community, I was awarded the “Rising Star” award by the Clark County Bar Association in 2020.